 2. Set up triggers that get you into the rhythm for a routine of creating.

 Maya Angelou only wrote in small hotel rooms.
 Jack Kerouac made sure to touch the ground nine times before sitting down to write.
-And many of the artistic clients we’ve worked with over the years have done everything from meditating, to singing, to running, to even doing two-hour long workouts immediately prior to working on their creative projects.
-For example, take a look at our client Fay’s morning routine.
+And many of the artistic clients we’ve worked with over the years have done everything from meditating, to singing, to running, to doing hour-long weight training sessions immediately prior to working on their creative projects.
+For example, take a look at our client Fay’s morning routine which she says was inspired by the renowned choreographer Twyla Tharp’s morning routine.
 Here’s what she recently told us:

-“I begin every day with one simple ritual: I wake up at 6 a.m., put on workout clothes, walk outside my downtown San Francisco home, hail a taxi, and tell the driver to take me to my gym.
-I workout for an hour and forty-five minutes, and then I take a leisurely fifteen-minute jog back home.
-The important part of the ritual is not the training I do at the gym; what’s important is getting in that cab every morning and getting the day started in the right direction.
+“I begin every weekday with one simple ritual: I wake up at 6 a.m., put on my workout clothes, call an Uber, walk outside my home, and the Uber driver takes me to my gym.
+I workout for an hour and fifteen minutes, and then I take a leisurely fifteen-minute jog back home.
+The important part of the ritual is not the training I do at the gym or the jog; what’s important is getting in that Uber every morning and getting the day started in the right direction.
 The rest just falls into place.
 I get home feeling good and ready to work.”

 Think about your days.
 How are they structured?
 What triggers your creative (and productive) mind?
-Are you consciously structuring your days with this trigger in mind?
+Are you consciously structuring your days with these triggers in mind?

-Whether it’s waking up early, working in a specific location, or hitting the weights first thing in the morning, you need to find a trigger that gets you into rhythm – your rhythm.
-When you design a healthy daily routine that starts automatically every morning, you save lots of mental energy for the creative thinking that comes naturally when you find yourself in your rhythm.
+Whether it’s waking up early, working in a specific location, or hitting the weights first thing in the morning, you need to find a trigger that gets you into rhythm — your rhythm.
+When you design a healthy daily routine that’s triggered automatically every day, you save lots of mental energy for the creative thinking that comes naturally when you find yourself in your rhythm.
 Through this personalized routine you will bring out your most intuitive work.

 Creative types know that, despite what their grade school teachers likely told them, daydreaming is anything but a waste of their time.
 While structured routines are important for the actual process of creating, our minds need downtime filled with the freedom to wander.

 Neuroscientists have found that daydreaming involves the same brain processes associated with imagination and creative thinking.
-According to psychologist Rebecca L. McMillan, who recently co-authored a research paper titled Ode To Positive Constructive Daydreaming, daydreaming can aid in the “creative incubation” of ideas and solutions to complex problems.
+According to psychologist Rebecca L. McMillan, who co-authored an interesting research paper titled Ode To Positive Constructive Daydreaming, daydreaming can actively aid in the “creative incubation” of ideas and solutions to complex problems…

 Perhaps that’s why we sometimes get our best ideas while taking a long, hot shower.